Research Access

 Publication Management | Journal Article Versions | STI Program Involvement | Important Links | Contact Info

-The Research Access initiative is part of the agency’s framework for increasing public access to scientific publications and digital scientific data.
+The Public Access initiative is part of the agency’s framework for increasing public access to scientific publications and digital scientific data.

 OSTP Memorandum